LAST UPDATED: JUN 28 2023

 The tool’s adjustable nature makes it adaptable for various angles, making it useful for tasks like marking and cutting angles for miter joints, roof framing, or any other situation where an accurate angle measurement is required.
 The sliding bevel is a valuable tool in a carpenter’s arsenal, ensuring precise and efficient woodworking.

-19. The Wood Moisture Meter
+19. Wood Moisture Meter

 The moisture meter is slightly different from the other entries in this section.
 This meter tracks the humidity level inside of wood.
 It helps carpenters prepare for every step of the workflow, from initial cuts to finishing touches, especially in areas such as floor carpentry.